Abdul Latif Mansour

 Mullah Abdul Latif Mansour (ملا عبداللطيف منصور /ps/; born 1968) is a politician in Afghanistan.
-He is currently serving as the acting Minister of Energy and Water, a position he held since 7 September 2021.
+He is currently serving as the Minister of Energy and Water, a position he held since 7 September 2021.
 He is considered a senior leader of the Taliban religious organization.

 Mansour in the past was a member of the negotiation team in the Qatar office.
 He previously served as Minister of Agriculture, a member of the Taliban Supreme Council, a commander in eastern Afghanistan, and a shadow governor of Nangarhar Province during the previous Islamic Emirate of Afghanistan (1996–2001).

 Early life

 Mansour was born in 1968 in the Gerda Serai District, Paktia Province.
 He is a nephew of Commander Nasrullah Mansoor and belongs to the Ghilzai tribe of Pashtuns.
 He spent most of his life in Pakistan, where he completed his Islamic studies at the Darul Uloom Haqqania in Akora Khattak, Khyber Pakhtunkhwa Province.